 Cost: Free admission for Singaporeans and PRs. $2 for everyone else.

-It’s no surprise how much we love celebrations at Gardens by the Bay.
-Other than being blown away by Dahlia Dreams, a beautiful floral display at the Flower Dome, expect movies on the lawn and spot stilt walkers roving about the gardens.
-Be there at the right time you’ll also catch ultraviolet (UV) light performances with UV Lotus Dragon and UV Northern Lions in their Singapore debut.
-All dogs are welcome!
+We always love the seasonal celebrations at Gardens by the Bay.
+Other than being blown away by Dahlia Dreams, a beautiful floral display at the Flower Dome, expect festive markets, puppet performances, music concerts and a panda mascot to hug who you’ll find roving about the gardens.
+Be there at the right time and you’ll also catch lion dances – not to be missed if you’re looking for fortune and fun.

 Cost: Programmes are free.
 Admission charge to Flower Dome applies.